Inpatient Rehab in Missouri

 • Residential treatment for substance abuse

-• 30 day inpatient rehab, 90 day and 1 year rehab and outpatient rehab
+• 90 day and 1 year rehab, regular outpatient treatment and long-term rehab

-Rediscover Alt Care is an inpatient alcohol and drug rehab located in Kansas City, MO.
+Rediscover Women And Children is an inpatient drug and alcohol rehab situated in Kansas City, MO.

 Location: 3211 Woodland Avenue, Kansas City, MO 64109 in Jackson County